Go for it a message to emerging artists for this years QLD Outsider Art Awards

 Sue Yule, a long-time Art from the Margins (AFTM) participant and winner of a 2018 Emerging Artist Award from AFTM’s Outsider Art Awards, finds confidence within herself and a safe place to express her creativity.

-The year of 2020 has been a rollercoaster, one thing that we are sure of is our upcoming thought-provoking art prize with the theme of Belonging – the 2020 AFTM Queensland Outsider Art Awards.
+The year of 2020 has been a rollercoaster; one thing that we are sure of is our upcoming thought-provoking art prize with the theme of Belonging – the 2020 AFTM Queensland Outsider Art Awards.

 AFTM’s Outsider Art Awards have been running since 2008.
 The Awards showcase impressive artwork from artists living with adversity, mental health issues, physical or intellectual disabilities, or experiencing homelessness and social isolation.
-Now re-made as the AFTM Queensland Outsider Art Awards and taking place every two years in rotation, for the first time the local Award will be open to artists across Queensland with all entries received exhibited online with a Finalists Exhibition to follow.
+Now re-made as the AFTM Queensland Outsider Art Awards and taking place every two years in rotation, for the first time the local award will be open to artists across Queensland with all entries received exhibited online with a Finalists Exhibition to follow.

-Sule Yule, previous an emerging artist award winner, shares her message to go for it and enter in this year’s Queensland Outsider Art Awards.
+Sue Yule, previous an emerging artist award winner, shares her message to go for it and enter in this year’s Queensland Outsider Art Awards.

 “I first heard about AFTM through Access Arts.
 Since that day I’ve done many things with AFTM, all which I have really loved.
 I have been involved in workshops, mentorships and I have entered artwork for exhibitions and competitions,” says Sue.

 “In 2018, I won an Emerging Artist Award in the Outsider Art Awards.
 The prize was a 6-month mentorship, which really gave me the confidence as an artist.”

 Sue’s inspiration for creativity comes from her mental health condition – Bipolar Disorder.
 She finds inspiration through all things big and small, even cutting up fruit or making a cup of tea can spark motivation to be creative.